omnicalculator/omnicalculator-eslint-config/README.md

 Once you installed depedencies you are good to start development, no other action is required.

+## Version update

+Package version update is done automatically according to commit message.
+Check it here: [Bump package version](https://github.com/marketplace/actions/bump-package-version).

+- there is no default version bump, be sure to provide correct commit message in case you want to update the version
+- check different options for providing commit message for different [merge strategies](https://github.com/marketplace/actions/bump-package-version#-pull-requests)

+For automatic version bump start you commit message with:

+**MAJOR** - `M:`,` MAJOR:`, `major:`

+**MINOR** - `m:`, `minor:`

+**PATCH** - `fix:`, `patch:`

 ## Publication

 To publish next version of this npm package first create a branch from `main`.
 Release branch should be named: `release-[versionTag]`, where `[versionTag]` is tag of version you want to publish.